mattermost/docs/source/install/install-ubuntu-1604-postgresql.rst

 **To install PostgreSQL on Ubuntu Server 16.04:**

-1. Log into the server that will host the database and issue the following command:
+1. Log in to the server that will host the database and issue the following command:

   ``sudo apt-get install postgresql postgresql-contrib``

   When the installation is complete, the PostgreSQL server is running, and a Linux user account called *postgres* has been created.

-2. Log into the *postgres* account.
+2. Log in to the *postgres* account.

   ``sudo --login --user postgres``